Tomochika-Ishikawa/Active-SpCoSLAM/README.md

 - Please refer to the file `requirements.txt` to install requirements
 - Please refer to the file `/Active-SpCoSLAM/models/model_for_clipcap/download_weights.txt` to download weights for ClipCap
 - Please refer to the file `/Active-SpCoSLAM/models/model_for_places/download_weights.txt` to download weights for PlacesCNN
-- Please refer to the file `gmapping_replace_code.txt` to modify gmapping package
+- Please refer to the file `code_replace_procedure.txt` to modify gmapping and A* algorithm package

 # Execution procedure
 - Launch the file `slam_gmapping/gmapping/launch/slam_gmapping_pr2.launch`